 |Title:||Head Women's Lacrosse Coach|

-Jennifer Foster begins her seventh season as head women's lacrosse coach, head field hockey coach, and assistant compliance coordinator at Salve Regina University.
+Jennifer Foster begins her eighth season as head women's lacrosse coach, head field hockey coach, and assistant compliance coordinator at Salve Regina University.
 She is the women's lacrosse program's all-time winningest coach and has guided the Seahawks to three consecutive postseason appearances.

 Last season, Foster led the Seahawks to a program record 11 victories, earning the No. 4 seed in the Commonwealth Coast Conference (CCC) Championship tournament.
 In addition, the team set the school’s single season marks for points (314), goals (233), and assists (81), while also earning recognition for its academics by being announced as an Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) Academic Squad for the second consecutive season.